JannesMeyer/z.ps/Readme.md

  1. Start PowerShell

  2. `mkdir ~\Documents\WindowsPowerShell\Modules`
-(skip this step if the directory already exists)
+(skip this step if the directory already exists or go somewhere else in your `$Env:PSModulePath`)

  3. `cd ~\Documents\WindowsPowerShell\Modules`